Contact Us

 (Email and Skype addresses obscured to foil internet information-mining spam robots.
 Please look closely at or click on photo.)

 I have known the Akhtars since Oct 3, 2013 through Skype chat and audio/video calls.
-On April 20, 2014, I traveled to Pakistan with my two youngest children to visit the Akhtars for a month.
+On April 20, 2014, I traveled to Pakistan with our two youngest children to visit the Akhtars for a month.
 We returned to the U.S. on May 20, 2014.
 Then we returned on March 4, 2019 and stayed there again until April 3, 2019.
 Then we returned on November 6, 2019 and stayed there again until December 5, 2019.
-Feel free to contact Javied or Jamshaid Akhtar to get my contact information, including e-mail, home telephone number, Skype name, and even my personal family website URL.
-This is important, since there are many questionable ministries in countries like Pakistan seeking western funding, varying from totally genuine to totally fraudulent, and everything in between.
+Feel free to contact Javied or Jamshaid Akhtar to get my contact information, including e-mail, home telephone number, Skype/Telegram/FaceTime ID, my personal family website URL, and I can also provide links to webpages I created documenting our trips, including many videos of us there.
+This is very important, since there are many questionable ministries in countries like Pakistan seeking western funding, varying from totally genuine to totally fraudulent, and everything in between.
+If you do not do diligence in investigating ministries like this, you may end up funding what is nothing more than a website with enticing photos purporting to document some charity, but the website creator just pockets the money.
+Pakistan is a closed country with almost no western presence there, so there is no way for westerners to hold purported ministries there accountable except by actually going there to find out what they are actually doing.

 I want to share some details about both their financial situation and that of the CSF ministry.

 First, about the Akhtar family themselves.
-In 2014 Akhtars are a family of seven people living in a two bedroom house.
+In 2014 Akhtars were a family of seven people living in a two bedroom house.
 I would assess their economic status there as lower-middle class by Pakistani standards.
 By American standards they would be considered at a poverty level, living in what we would consider slum conditions.
 Three people slept in one bed, three in another, and one on the couch.
-They live very frugally, and any extra funds that they have go to serving the lower-class rural people through their CSF ministry.
-Using funds from life insurance from the death of Javied's wife and their own manual labor, they renovated the house.
+They live very frugally, and any extra funds that they had went to serving the lower-class rural people through their CSF ministry.
+Using funds from life insurance from the death of Javied's wife and their own manual labor, they renovated and enlarged the house.
 In 2019 there were twelve people living in the now three bedroom house, including two young children.

 Here is a 2014 YouTube video walk-through I took of the Akhtar house and neighborhood: